(This post was updated in July 2018)

-Almost there now!
-You have your goal(s) written, your tools and materials in order plus plenty of ideas about how to use them… what’s next?
-Is that all?
+Almost there now.
+You have your goal(s) written, your tools and materials in order plus plenty of ideas about what and how to use them… what’s next?
 Is this the best way to learn Greek?

-I told you at the beginning I’m not going to fool you with promises and perfect learning solutions.
+Like I said, I’m not going to fool you with promises and "easy and fun" learning hacks.

 The puzzle is complete only with your own, personal effort.

-You’ve already put effort in all of the steps above (and in reading this huge post!
-Yep, you’re a-ma-zing.) ... now the real work begins, starting from your way of learning.
+You’ve already put effort in all of the steps above (and in reading this huge post) now the real work begins, starting from your way of learning.

 "Way" means it's a process, a path you need to walk; "the best way" is here for you to plan and follow.

-So after you carefully and thoughtfully selected the why, when, what and how to learn and practice, it’s time to do it.
+So after you thoughtfully selected the why, when, what and how to learn and practice, now is time to do it.

 There may be times you’ll wonder why you chose this language.
 If it will ever pay off.
 If you’re ever going to learn it.

-If you go back to where you started on Day 1 and look at your notes, listen to your recordings, read your first texts, you’ll see how far you’ve come.
+If you go back to where you started on Day 1 and look at your notes, listen to your recordings, read your first paragraphs, you’ll see how far you’ve come.